salwil/conversational_agent_for_medical_dialogues/README.md

 ## Configurability
 <div id="configurability"></div>

+**Important Note:** To make changes in the configuration active, the repository package has to be installed again with `>> pip3.8 install repository/`

 ### Add profile questions
 - Profile questions have to be added in the `src/repository/data` folder in a csv file called `profile_questions.csv`.